 The Egyptians for their part viewed the Ptolemies as Greek imports, (sort of like how the English still think of the House of Windsor as those “Germans”.
 Not so Cleopatra.
 She went out of her way to earn the Egyptian people’s love.
 Most of the Ptolemies couldn’t speak a word of Egyptian.
 But she learned the native language and portrayed herself as Isis, which her countrymen deeply appreciated.

-Rome now felt it had a claim on Egypt and Egyptian wheat was what kept Rome fed.
+But Rome now felt it had a legal claim on Egypt and Egyptian wheat was what kept Rome fed.

 At first, grain was brought in by Rome’s extensive road system.
 It’s why Rome built those roads in the first place.
 But by the 1st century BC, Rome’s population had grown so large that Italy simply couldn’t produce enough grain to keep Rome fed without starving the rest of the Peninsula.
 Consequently, shipping wheat in bulk volume from Egypt to Rome’s port city of Ostia was now critical to keeping the city in bread.